cevdetcancetin/Curtian/README.md

 ### 5. Curtain Pro subscription and auto-renewal

-Curtain Pro is offered as a monthly or yearly auto-renewable subscription, or as a one-time lifetime access.
+Curtain Pro is offered as a monthly or yearly auto-renewable subscription.
 Payment is charged to your Apple App Store account upon purchase confirmation.
 Unless cancelled at least 24 hours before the end of the current period, the subscription renews automatically and the same fee is charged for the same duration.
 Subscriptions are verified and managed through RevenueCat.
 Prices and plans are shown within the App and on the App Store; prices may change over time.

 ### 6. Free version and limits